-A. A red card for serious or dangerous violations may result in a one game suspension or more following the game the player is ejected from;
+A. A red card for serious or dangerous violations may/will result in a one-game suspension or more following the game the player is ejected from;

 B. Two yellow cards in one match will result in the offending player being sent off the field, the player being sent off may not be substituted; though that player may return to the next match which they are scheduled to play;

 C. Reckless mistakes that causes serious injury to other participants;

 D. Serious unsportsmanlike conduct that the League deems contrary to the spirit of the League rules or contrary to the facilitation of a safe environment for other participants;